-Moreover, we are certified or assessed to be compliant with UK Cyberessentials, Spain ENS, TISAX, System and Organization Controls ("SOC") 1, SOC 2, SOC 3, ISO 27001, PCI-DSS 4.0 and HIPAA (under Statements on Standards for Attestation Engagements ("SSAE") 21 reporting) and maintain a Federal Risk and Authorizations Management Program ("FedRAMP") LI-SaaS Authority to Operate ("ATO").
+Moreover, we have been certified or assessed to be compliant with certain privacy and security standards or requirements.
 If we are unable to maintain these certifications or meet these standards, it could adversely affect our ability to provide our solutions to certain customers and could harm our business.

-Furthermore, we make numerous statements in our privacy policies, terms of service, contracts, requests for information, in online collateral, through our certifications to certain industry standards and in our marketing materials that describe the security and privacy practices of our Unified-CXM platform, including detailed descriptions of security and privacy measures we employ.
+Furthermore, we make numerous statements in our privacy policies, terms of service, contracts, requests for information, whitepapers, in online collateral, through our certifications to certain industry standards, and in our marketing materials that describe the security and privacy practices including as it relates to our Unified-CXM platform.
 Although we endeavor to comply with our public statements and documentation, we may at times fail to do so or be alleged to have failed to do so.
-Our privacy policies and other statements regarding data privacy and security can subject us to potential government or legal action if they are found to be deceptive, unfair, or misrepresentative of our actual practices.
+Our privacy policies and other statements regarding data privacy and security can subject us to potential government or legal action if they are found to be deceptive, unfair, misleading, or misrepresentative of our actual practices.
 Should any of these statements prove to be untrue or be perceived as untrue, even though circumstances beyond our reasonable control, we may face litigation, disputes, claims, investigations, inquiries or other proceedings including, without limitation, by the U.S. Federal Trade Commission, federal, state and foreign regulators, our customers and private litigants, which could adversely affect our business, reputation, results of operations and financial condition.

-Business partners and other third parties with a strong influence on how consumers interact with our products, such as Apple, Google, Meta, Microsoft and Mozilla, may create new privacy controls or restrictions on their products and platforms, limiting the effectiveness of our services.
+Business partners and other third parties with a strong influence on how consumers interact with our products, such as Apple, Google, Meta, Microsoft and Mozilla, have and may continue to create new privacy controls or restrictions on their products and platforms, limiting the effectiveness of our services.
 With obligations relating to data privacy and security changing and imposing new and stringent obligations, and with some uncertainty over the interpretation and application of these and other obligations, we may face challenges in addressing their requirements and making necessary changes to our policies and practices and may incur significant costs and expenses in an effort to do so.

-Additionally, if the third parties with whom we work with, including our vendors or third-party service providers, violate applicable laws, rules or regulations or our policies, such violations also may put our or our customers' data at risk and could in turn have an adverse effect on our business.
-Any failure or perceived failure by us or our third-party partners to comply with our data privacy or security obligations to customers or other third parties, or any of our other legal obligations relating to data privacy or security, may result in governmental investigations or inquiries (which have occurred in the past and may occur in the future), enforcement actions, litigation and mass arbitration demands, disputes or other claims, indemnification requests, restrictions on providing our services, claims or public statements against us by privacy advocacy groups or others, adverse press and widespread negative publicity, reputational damage, significant liability or fines and the loss of the trust of our customers, any of which could have a material adverse effect on our business, results of operations and financial condition.
-In particular, individuals have become increasingly more active in bringing privacy-related claims against companies, including class claims and mass arbitration demands.
-Some of these claims allow for the recovery of statutory damages on a per violation basis, and, if viable, carry the potential for monumental statutory damages, depending on the volume of data and the number of violations.
+Even with processes designed to assess the third parties with whom we work, we may not have sufficient knowledge about the locations where such third parties process personal data, the types of data transfers in scope for their processing, how that data is processed, or what data is processed or secured, which may impact the commitments we can make to our customers.
+Additionally, if the third parties with whom we work, including our vendors or third-party service providers, violate applicable laws, rules or regulations, or the terms of our commercial agreements with those third parties or our policies, such violations may put our or our customers' data at risk and could in turn have an adverse effect on our business.
+Any failure or perceived failure by us or the third parties with whom we work to comply with our data privacy or security obligations to customers or other third parties, or any of our other legal obligations relating to data privacy or security, may result in governmental investigations or inquiries (which have occurred in the past and may occur in the future), enforcement actions, litigation and mass arbitration demands, disputes or other claims, indemnification requests, restrictions on providing our services, claims or public statements against us by privacy advocacy groups or others, adverse press and widespread negative publicity, reputational damage, significant liability or fines and the loss of the trust of our customers, any of which could have a material adverse effect on our business, results of operations and financial condition.